-Shoshana Fagen, PsyD - is a licensed clinical psychologist within the clinical training program in the outpatient Behavioral Health Services department at Franciscan Children's.
+Shoshana Fagen, PsyD - is a Licensed Clinical Psychologist within the clinical training program in the Behavioral Health Services department at Franciscan Children's.
 She provides individual therapy supervision, specialized supervision in areas of expertise, and participates in didactic trainings.
+Dr. Fagen is the primary supervisor for the Pediatric Rehabilitation Track, where she focuses on teaching how to meet the psychological needs of a child within a postacute inpatient medical setting.
 Dr. Fagen runs the department triage program and provides individual and family therapy/consultation for a wide variety of patients and presenting problems.
 She has specific interests in working with children and adolescents who present with complex developmental, psychiatric, and medical conditions, particularly those who have comorbid Autism Spectrum Disorder and other mental health or other medical conditions.
-She additionally has specialized training in in parent training for very young children, behavioral sleep disorders, toileting, crisis response, and disaster mental health.
-Dr. Fagen attended Washington University in St. Louis for her undergraduate studies, earned a Masters of Arts in Psychology from Teachers College at Columbia University, and subsequently both a Master's of Science and a Doctorate of Psychology from Antioch University New England.
-She completed her APA internship and postdoctoral hours at Community Healthlink (formally known as Worcester Youth Guidance Center).
+She additionally has specialized training in parent training for very young children, behavioral sleep disorders, toileting, crisis response, and disaster mental health.
+Dr. Fagen attended Washington University in St. Louis for her undergraduate studies, earned a Masters of Arts in Psychology from Teachers College at Columbia University, and subsequently both a Masters of Science and a Doctorate of Psychology from Antioch University New England.
+She completed her APA internship and post-doctoral hours at Community Healthlink (formally known as Worcester Youth Guidance Center).
 She is co-chair of the Advocacy Committee of the Massachusetts Psychological Association and a long time Disaster Mental Health volunteer with the American Red Cross.